 The Penguin Arctic Roller is LEGO set 70911-1.
-It has a score of 78.
+It has a score of 79.
 This is average compared to all other sets.
-It is ranked in the bottom 38.44% scored sets on Brick Insights.
-Based on 10 scored reviews, 13 reviews total.
+The set is recommended by 2 reviews, based on 10 scored reviews and 13 reviews total.
+It is ranked in the bottom 40.5% scored sets on Brick Insights.
 We know this set was released in 2017, and it is categorised in The LEGO Batman Movie.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.

 I received this set as a birthday present (The Penguin is my favorite DC Comics character) after seeing The Lego Batman Movie (which was great) and I couldn't be more happy with how it turned out.
 The build was fairly simple, but the amount of detail on the car makes it look very sophisticated (ex. the penguin head hood ornament).
 I'd definitely say there is a lot of play/display value because the car is very sturdy and the set also includes 2 minifigures (The Penguin and Batman).
 My only complaint is: where are the penguins?
 Past The Penguin sets included small build-able penguins...

 In short, this is one of the nicest cars I have put together in the last couple of years.
 It has a certain stately air to it, even if it feels a little out of proportion with the minifigure.
 The penguin figure appears suitably angry.